ORNL-Modelica/TRANSFORM-Library/README.md

 A Modelica based library for modeling thermal hydraulic energy systems and other multi-physics systems

-This is the development site for the Modelica _TRANSFORM_ library and its user guide.
+- This is the development site for the Modelica _TRANSFORM_ library and its user guide.

 Instructions for developers are available on the [wiki](https://github.com/ORNL-Modelica/TRANSFORM-Library/wiki).

-## Versioning/Releases
+## Version - BETA

-A form of [SemVer](http://semver.org/) is used for versioning.

-Version: 0.0.0b

 As library is in its beta stage, library may change often with compatability breaking changes.
 Thought you should know!